lorens-osman-dev/cluster/README.md

 ![baby](https://github.com/lorens-osman-dev/cluster/blob/assets/babdc.svg)

 -   This button creates a new note linked to the current note, we call it `son` note.
--   `son note` means the new created note will contains link to the current note and tag with cluster's name.
+-   `son` note means the new created note will contains link to the current note and tag with cluster's name.
--   The generation property of the `son note` will be the current note's generation +1
+-   The generation property of the `son` note will be the current note's generation +1
--   A new folder with the same name as the current note is will be created for all `son` notes.
+-   A new folder with the same name of current note will be created or all `son` notes of the current note.

 ![brother](https://github.com/lorens-osman-dev/cluster/blob/assets/git-compare.svg)

 -   This button creates a new note beside the current note, we call it `brother` note.
--   `brother note` means the new created note will copy the parent link, the cluster's tag and the generation property from current note.
+-   `brother` note means the new created note will copy the parent link, the cluster's tag and the generation property from current note.

 ![orphan](https://github.com/lorens-osman-dev/cluster/blob/assets/disc.svg)

 -   This button creates a new note inside `ORPHANS` folder.
--   All the notes inside `ORPHANS` contains `Orphan`.
--   No parent links, No hierarchy.
+-   `orphan` note has no parent link and no hierarchy.

 ![delete](https://github.com/lorens-osman-dev/cluster/blob/assets/trash-2.svg)